chulminy/CIVE497-CIVE700/README.md

 - [**Smart Structure Technology (Winter, 2020)**](previous/w2020)
 - [**Smart Structure Technology (Winter, 2019)**](previous/w2019)

-## Online Schedule for the first three weeks (prior to Jan 24)
+## Online Schedule for the first four weeks (prior to Jan 31)
-Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/news/preparing-online-start-winter-term
+Please see a recent announcement regarding the winter term: https://uwaterloo.ca/coronavirus/news/extending-remote-work-and-learning-january-27

-* All in-person classes on Jan 5, 10, 12, 17, and 19 will be canceled.
+* All in-person classes on Jan 5, 10, 12, 17, 19, 24, and 26 will be canceled.
-* Students need to watch per-recorded video lectures for Class 01, 02, 03, 04, and 05.
+* Students need to watch per-recorded video lectures for Class 01, 02, 03, 04, 05, and 06.
 * There will be three live lectures at the class time on every **Wednesday**.
 We are going to have a MS team meeting in our class MS team channel.
 Students are highly encouraged to attend these meetings and ask at least one questions regarding a corresponding topic.
 Here are the detailed schedules:

 |Time|Topic|Preparation|